 The Customer’s right of audit under clause 8.9 of the EU SCCs may be exercised as specified in Section 9 of this Addendum.

-Pursuant to clause 9(a) of the EU SCCs, Samsara’s Affiliates may be retained as Sub-processors, and Samsara and its Affiliates respectively are generally authoried by Customer and may engage third-party Sub-processors in connection with delivering the Products.
+Pursuant to clause 9(a) of the EU SCCs, Samsara’s Affiliates may be retained as Sub-processors, and Samsara and its Affiliates respectively are generally authorized by Customer and may engage third-party Sub-processors in connection with delivering the Products.
 Samsara will make available its then-current list of Sub-processors available to Customer in accordance with Section 5 of this Addendum.
 Pursuant to clause 9(a) of the EU SCCs, Samsara may engage new Sub-processors as described in Sections 5.2 of this Addendum.
 The parties agree that copies of Sub-processor agreements that Samsara must provide to Customer pursuant to clause 9(c) of the EU SCCs may have all commercial information, or clauses unrelated to the EU SCCs or their equivalent, removed by Samsara beforehand; and, that such copies will be provided by Samsara, in a manner to be determined in its discretion, only upon request by Customer.
 Any such agreements provided to the Customer in accordance with this Section 10.1.1 of this Addendum shall be considered the Confidential Information of Samsara.

 For purposes of clauses 8.5 and 16(d) of the EU SCCs, Samsara will comply with its obligations to return or destroy all Personal Data as specified in Section 11 of this Addendum.

-The optional redress language under Clause 11(a) of the EU SCCs will not apply;
+The optional redress language under Clause 11(a) of the EU SCCs will not apply.

-In Clause 17, Option 1 will apply, and the EU SCCs will be governed by the laws of the Republic of Ireland;
+In Clause 17, Option 1 will apply, and the EU SCCs will be governed by the laws of the Republic of Ireland.

-In Clause 18(b), the choice of forum and jurisdiction for any disputes shall be resolved before the courts of the Republic of Ireland;
+In Clause 18(b), the choice of forum and jurisdiction for any disputes shall be resolved before the courts of the Republic of Ireland.

-Annex I shall be completed with the information set out in Annex I to this DPA
+Annex I shall be completed with the information set out in Annex I to this DPA.

-Annex II shall be completed with the information set out in Annex II to this DPA
+Annex II shall be completed with the information set out in Annex II to this DPA.

-Annex III shall be completed with the information set out in Annex III to this DPA
+Annex III shall be completed with the information set out in Annex III to this DPA.

 10.1.2.
 Transfers from Switzerland.
 With regards to transfers of Samsara Data protected by the Swiss FADP, the EU SCCs shall apply as specified in section 10.1.1 above, except that: